 We acknowledge the attachment that the Kaurna people have to their land.

 Possum skins played a prominent role in their culture; the tapurro (from which the name Taperoo is derived) was a stuffed possum hide fashioned into a drum.
-It was played by women and girls who sang in harmonies to it’s rhythm during ceremonies.
+It was played by women and girls who sang in harmonies to its rhythm during ceremonies.
 Extra drums were made for visitors to beat.
-The translation of Taperoo is sometimes given as ‘calm’ most authorities believe this to be a secondary meaning referring t the dull this of the drum which had a soothing hypnotic effect.
+Although the translation of Taperoo is sometimes given as ‘calm’ most authorities believe this to be a secondary meaning referring to the dull thud of the drum which had a soothing hypnotic effect.

 Lefevre Peninsula is a large sand spit which until the early 20th century has been creeping northwards for about 6,000 years.
 It carried ranges of parallel dunes (some up to 40 metres) in a north to south direction.
 Where Oceanview College is a huge dune stretched inland to form a T-junction with a large spine that continued to Outer Harbor.
 The 1950s saw major sand carting from the sand hills to Gillman for land fill.
 Street by street the dunes were leveled and suburbia was established on flat land.

 In the 1880s, the colony of South Australia felt it was necessary to build a fort to protect our shipping and port.
 Built in 1882-1885, Fort Largs was to be higher than Fort Glanville with larger guns capable of protecting the mouth of the Port River as well as the Port itself.
 Luckily, this defence was never tested, as there were many who believed that the fort was ill-conceived and not capable of protecting shipping.